HubSpot WordPress Plugin: Full Customer & Order Sync

 Things That Bite

 HubSpot's contacts/batch/upsert silently ignores inline associations.
-The 2026-03 object batch APIs accept an associations array per input on create, which would let you atomically create-and-associate.
-But upsert drops the field with no warning — the response shows 200 and the contact is created, but no association edge appears in HubSpot.
-That's why this design uses a follow-up PUT via chain link 14 instead of trying to do both in one call.
-Verify by querying /crm/v4/objects/deals/{id}/associations/contacts after the upsert — the results array is empty.
+The 2026-03 object batch APIs accept an associations array per input on create, but upsert drops the field with no warning.
+Verify by querying GET /crm/v4/objects/deals/{id}/associations/contacts after the upsert.

 Post-glue must NOT stamp the assoc marker on Webhook 55.
-If you copy snippet 20 (Webhook 54 post-glue) into Webhook 55's post-glue, you'll stamp _hubspot_contact_deal_associated after the upsert succeeds — before the actual association call.
-The follow-up Webhook 54 (chain link 14) then sees the marker on its idempotency check, zeros out _hubspot_deal_id, and skips.
-End result: contact created, no association.
-The marker is reserved for Webhook 54's success only.
+If you stamp _hubspot_contact_deal_associated after the upsert, the follow-up Webhook 54 (chain link 14) skips — contact created, no association.

 HubSpot rate limits.
 Worst case (new customer, 50-item cart) = 4 HubSpot calls total: deal create, line items batch, contact upsert, contact↔deal PUT.
-Best case (existing customer, any cart size) = 3 calls.
 Well within the default 110 req/10s burst on standard HubSpot plans.
-The pre-chain version of this series did ~100 calls per order and was prone to 429s.